 Long version of who I am:

 I am a Christian homeschooling mom who loves to stay busy.
-I enjoy teaching Sunday School, being a director of a children’s club at church, leading a homeschool group, and organizing field trips.
-With my family, I enjoy volunteering, gardening, riding the family boat, fishing, and visiting new places.
+I enjoy teaching Sunday School, being a leader for a children’s club at church, homeschooling, and spending time with my family.
+With my family, I like volunteering, gardening, playing games, watching movies, and spending time on our boat.

 Of course, I also enjoy reading and writing!